gorbunov87/white_noise/docs/django.rst

     may have problems with fonts loading in Firefox, or accessing images in canvas elements, or other mysterious things.

-    The W3C `explicity state`__ that this behaviour is safe for publicly accessible files.
+    The W3C `explicitly state`__ that this behaviour is safe for publicly accessible files.

 .. __: http://www.w3.org/TR/cors/#security

-.. attribute:: WHITENOISE_GZIP_EXCLUDE_EXTENSIONS
+.. attribute:: WHITENOISE_SKIP_COMPRESS_EXTENSIONS

     :default: ``('jpg', 'jpeg', 'png', 'gif', 'webp','zip', 'gz', 'tgz', 'bz2', 'tbz', 'swf', 'flv', 'woff')``